qxxst/questmatrix/README.md

 # Quest Matrix
 A master repository used to maintain, update, and easily access my [Discord themes](https://github.com/questmatrix/questmatrix.github.io/tree/main/docs/downloads/discord) and other open-source projects that are too small to need their own repository.
 Also a [website](https://questmatrix.github.io/).

-My S&box content is currently being published under the [HomeDataRoom](https://www.homedataroom.com/) organization, which can be accessed on [asset.party](https://asset.party/hdr).
 ## Disclaimers
 This repository contains user-generated content that may include copyrighted material.
 We believe that this content constitutes a "fair use" of any such copyrighted material as provided for in Section 107 of the U.S. Copyright Law.
 This material is always reused in a transformative manner not intended to replace the original work, and is distributed without profit.
 We do not claim ownership of any copyrighted material used in our user-generated content.